maRT1gaS/cloudflare-docs/content/ssl/ssl-for-saas/common-tasks/hostname-verification.md

 }
 ```

-<Aside header="Note">Once you activate a Custom Hostname, you can remove the TXT record.</Aside>
+<bongo:aside header="Note">Once you activate a Custom Hostname, you can remove the TXT record.</bongo:aside>

 ## HTTP